-1 P=prefix, C_i =initial consonant, G=glide, :=vowel length, C_f =final consonant, s=suffixal -s; parentheses mark that the item does not appear in all syllables.
+$^{^2}$ P = prefix, C_i = initial consonant, G = glide, : = vowel length, C_f = final consonant, S = suffixal -S; parentheses mark that the item does not appear in all syllables.
+This is an expansion of the syllable canon given in Matisoff 1991a: 490 and 2003: 12.

-2 This list is probably not exhaustive, and the necessarily brief discussion glosses over many controversies and details.
+This list is not exhaustive, and the necessarily brief discussion glosses over many controversies and details.
 As is always the case in attempting to find Sino-Tibetan correspondences, the lack of a single standard for the reconstruction of Old Chinese (ideally based mainly on the comparative method) makes comparative work difficult and more conjectural than would otherwise be the case.
-What constitutes a cognate set using one reconstruction system might not be seen as cognate using another system.
-I have here used the system of Baxter 1992, as this is the best system I have found to date, though even this system is in flux (see Baxter 1995; Baxter and Sargart 1998 for discussion of some of the recent changes).
+What constitutes a cognate set using one reconstruction system might not be seen as cognate using another system (see LaPolla 2012 for discussion).
+I have here used the system of Baxter 1992, as this is the best system I have found to date, though even this system is in flux (see Baxter 1995; Baxter and Sargart 1998, 2014 for discussion of some of the recent changes, and Schessler 2015 for a critical reaction to the changes).